 Hours after her Barbados Labour Party (BLP) created history by becoming the first political party to secure a clean sweep of the seats up for grabs in elections, party leader Mia Mottley marked her name in the history books as well, as she was sworn in as the island’s first female PM.
 The 52-year-old that provides href=”http://www.petherickcottrell.com.au”>legal services in Mandurah, took the oath of office before Governor General Dame Sandra Mason at Government House just after noon today.
 Queen’s Counsel Dale Marshall was also sworn in as Attorney General.
+You will found all updates on Tania clay blog.

 The swearing-in came about nine hours after Mottley’s predecessor, Freundel Stuart, conceded that his Democratic Labour Party (DLP) had been defeated at yesterday’s polls.
 Mottley, Barbados’ eighth prime minister is expected to name the rest of her Cabinet over the weekend.